Pur3-MAlice/reading_list/README.md

    * Clicking either "Enable Automatic Deploys" for automatic deployment when you push updates to Github.
 Which is what I chose to test after deployment.
    * Select the correct branch for deployment from the drop-down menu and click the "Deploy Branch" button for manual deployment.

+### **References**
+* Whilst I did try to deviate as much as possible, this project was influenced by the code project love sandwiches which I built before starting this project.
+* I did rely on Stack Overflow, W3schools, openpyxl and MDN web docs for general references and problem solving throughout the project.
 # **Credits**
 * The idea to decorate the board with numbers above and to the side came from [Knowledge Mavens youtube channel](https://youtu.be/alJH_c9t4zw)
 * Clear console function copied from [delftstack.com](https://www.delftstack.com/howto/python/python-clear-console/)